Through The Whisky Chamber I have turned my passion for Single Malt Scotch Whisky into my profession.

 I believe that age does not matter as long as you like the taste and smell and just enjoy your dram!
 Participants in my blind tastings or vertical tastings of specific distilleries often have been surprised by the new discoveries once preconceptions have been set aside.

-In the end it is a matter of personal taste, which Whisky you prefer: young or old, peaty or fruity – and with the TWC whisky range I try to provide something to enjoy for everybody.
+In the end it's a matter of personal taste, which Whisky you prefer: young or old, peaty or fruity – and with the TWC whisky range I try to provide something to enjoy for everybody.

 Thomas B. Ide